-The fair values of the Company's dressing plants in Bulacan and Davao which is classified as investment properties were arrived at using the income approach.
+The fair values of the Company's dressing plants in Bulacan and Davao which are classified as investment properties were arrived at using the income approach.
 Under this approach, the value of an asset is determined by reference to the value of income, cash flow, or cost savings generated by the asset.
-Assumptions are made including base rental, rental growth, statutory and operating expenses, and sale price and disposal of the property at the end of the investment period.
-Although this input is subjective, management considers that the overall valuation would not be materially affected by reasonable and possible alternative assumptions.
+Assumptions are made including base rental, escalation rate, vacancy and bad debt allowance, discount rate, statutory and operating expenses, and sale price and disposal of the property at the end of the investment period.
+Although these inputs are subjective, management considers that the overall valuation would not be materially affected by reasonable and possible alternative assumptions.

-In 2020 and 2018, the Company's property, plant and equipment (except transportation equipment and CIP) were reappraised by an independent firm of appraisers resulting to an additional revaluation gain of \$\mathbb{P}22.0\$ million and \$\mathbb{P}90.7\$ million before tax effect, respectively.
-The carrying value of property, plant and equipment at revalued amount amounted to \$\mathbb{P}847.0\$ million and \$\mathbb{P}872.0\$ million as at September 30, 2022 and December 31, 2021, respectively.
-No revaluation was made in 2021 and 2019 (see Note 11).
+In 2022 and 2020, the Company's property, plant and equipment (except transportation equipment and CIP) were reappraised by an independent firm of appraisers resulting to an additional revaluation gain of ₱99.3 million and ₱30.9 million before tax effect, respectively.
+The carrying value of property, plant and equipment at revalued amount amounted to ₱942.8 million and ₱872.0 million as at December 31, 2022 and 2021, respectively.
+No revaluation was made in 2021 (see Note 11).

-In 2021, the Company's investment properties were reappraised by independent firms of appraisers resulting to an additional fair value gain of P1.3 million (see Note 12).
-The carrying value of investment properties amounted to P1.051 million and P973.4 million as at September 30, 2022 and December 31, 2021, respectively (see Note 12).
+In 2022, 2021 and 2020, the Company's investment properties were reappraised by independent firms of appraisers resulting to an additional fair value gain of ₱54.0 million, ₱1.3 million and ₱4.1 million, respectively (see Note 12).
+The carrying value of investment properties amounted to ₱1,165.9 million and ₱973.4 million as at December 31, 2022 and 2021 respectively (see Note 12).